 The COVID-19 outbreak, and related government restrictions, continues to cause business disruptions across the entire global economy and society including impacts on certain supply chains, and cost of supplies and labour.
 The Company has taken various measures to prioritize the health and safety of its employees, customers and partners, including restricted work travel and site access, improved safety & hygiene, and the requirement of nonessential staff members to work remotely, as required.
 As a manufacturer of consumable and medicinal products, the Company's practice is to always operate consistently with global pharma-quality standards to the best of its abilities, with strict hygiene practices and mandated personal protective equipment.
-It is not possible for the Company's business or ability to raise funds.
+It is not possible for the Company to predict the duration or magnitude of any longer-term adverse effects that the pandemic may have on the Company's business or ability to raise funds.
 As of the date of this MD&A, COVID-19 has had minimal impact on the Company's ability to conduct its operations but may impact the Company's ability to raise funding should restrictions related to COVID-19 be expanded in scope.